ingjuanocampo/AriticleListApplication/README.md

 ## Modules

-To fullfill the clean architecture, and keep all the layers un-couple there is a module per layer.
+To fulfill the clean architecture, and keep all the layers un-couple there is a module per layer.
 Please review the description of every module.

 #### App
 App module integrates all modules, it is the main Android Project and it only contains all files related to Activities, Fragments, and Adapters.
 It also is in charge to resolve the dependencies of the project by creating the Main Dagger component.
 Dependecies: Presentation, Domain, Data, Cache, Remote

 #### Presentation
-Presentation is an Android Module, which is in charge of coordinate the view and model.
+The presentation is an Android Module, which is in charge of coordinate the view and model.
 Using an MVVM presentation pattern it holds the contracts with the model and exposes Live data to be consumed in the UI.
 Dependencies: Domain

 #### Domain
-Domain is a Kotlin Module and it is designed to hold off the CORE-features of the app.
+The Domain is a Kotlin Module and it is designed to hold off the CORE-features of the app.
 This is only a logic module and should always be a Kotlin Module.
 This module has no dependency on other modules, it is 100% uncoupled.
 Also, Domain creates contracts (Repository contracts) that should be implemented in the Data layer to full fill the requirement of the features.
 Dependency: Nothing

 #### Data